-What is it that helps one person age successfully and cause another to develop age-related diseases like dementia?
+What is it that helps one person to age successfully and cause another to develop age-related diseases like dementia?
 Scientifically, we know too little about normal ageing and what factors influence some people and not others to develop diseases that affect the brain.

 Only by studying healthy elderly people, as well as those with problems, can we know what normal ageing looks like.
 We can also learn what activities, lifestyles and other factors are important for staying healthy as we age.